 Recipe: Summer Vegetable and White Bean Soup

 Soup generally comes to mind when the temperatures are cool, but this summer vegetable and white bean soup features in-season ingredients, making it a perfect light dish for summer.
-Whether it be extra garden bounty or just items in need of use, soup can be a great way to extend the life of fresh veggies when they are past their peak.
-Summer soups also make for a switch-up. to how we serve our veggies in the warmer months, if raw veggies don’t settle well or cause digestive upset.
+Whether it’s extra garden bounty or just items in need of use, soup can be a great way to extend the life of fresh veggies when they are past their prime.
+Summer soups also make for a switch-up to how we serve our veggies in the warmer months, if raw veggies don’t settle well or cause digestive upset.

 Summer Vegetable and White Bean Soup